nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 ## What is the number of Sole Proprietorships in the United States?

-According to the 2020 US Census from 2020, there were **826,915 Sole Proprietorships in the US**.
+According to the U.S. Census Bureau's most recent report, there were **834,711 Sole Proprietorships in the US** in 2021.

-Compare this to the total **8,000,178** Business establishments in the US.
-[Source](https://data.census.gov/table?g=040XX00US29&tid=CBP2020.CB2000CBP)
+Compare this to the total **8,148,606** Business establishments in the US that same year.
+[Source](https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees)

 ## What percentage of businesses are Sole Proprietorships?

-Based on this, **10.34% percent of businesses are Sole Proprietorships in the United States.**
+Based on this, **10.24% percent of businesses are Sole Proprietorships in the United States.** [Source](https://data.census.gov/table/CBP2021.CB2100CBP?q=number%20of%20businesses%20and%20employees)

 It's clear from this fact alone that a significant portion of people enjoy being sole proprietors in the US.

 It should come as no surprise since they are the easiest, cheapest, and fastest business for someone to start.
-[Source](https://data.census.gov/table?g=040XX00US29&tid=CBP2020.CB2000CBP)

 {% include takeaway-box.html bullet1="Sole Proprietorships make up 10.34% of businesses in the United States" bullet2="Sole proprietorships are simple and low-cost, but owners are personally liable for all business debts. " bullet3="Reporting business income and expenses on personal tax returns simplifies tax filing." bullet4="Expanding may require special financing or partnerships." bullet5="Consider LLCs or corporations if you are looking for legal protection." %}